lianaan/BMD/README.md

   * `g++  -std=c++11 -O3 -I$BOOST_INC  -fexpensive-optimizations -Wall -Wextra -o bmd bmd.cpp`

 ## Script usage
 * If the starting eye traces do not contain a continuous recording (i.e - they have excluded parts of trials or trials with broken fixation), it is necessary to translocate them such that they form a continuous time series.
+For a sample such translation, see `prep_for_BMD_and_preprocess.m` in [Microsacc](https://github.com/lianaan/Microsacc) (includes preprocessing)
 * `xi.mat do contain continuous recordings`.
 Preprocess raw eye traces `xi.mat` with `preprocess_data.m` to match the isotropy assumption in our generative model (see paper).
 This writes the output to `xi.txt`.

 * Run BMD inference algorithm, either on the command line or on batch with `./run_BMD_all.sh`